Judge Judy: Recordings and airings

 Altogether, there were 260 new episodes each season.
 There was at least one new episode for every weekday, except a few hiatuses during most of the summer, a couple of holidays, early spring (much of March and April), and in the latter seasons of the show.
 The cases were all pre-recorded for editing purposes and would usually air one to three months after being taped.
 The cases were mixed up and not shown in order of when they were recorded.
 While the cases taped in March (sometimes April) ended the seasons, the cases taped throughout April, May, June, and July started each season in September and lasted through October.

 Throughout the very beginning of each season, two new Judge Judy episodes aired per day.
 After two weeks, this was reduced to one new airing a day, followed by a repeat.
 There were also various other moments throughout the year where two new episodes were shown for a few weeks.
 This had sometimes included January when the show returned from its winter hiatus.
 Two new episodes were also shown daily during the "sweeps" months of November, February, and May.
-Unlike other television programs, the Judge Judy season finale did not air in April or May; rather, it aired in June, July, August, or sometimes even very early September just before the following season.
+Unlike other television programs, the Judge Judy season finale did not air in April or May; rather, it aired in June, July, August, or sometimes even very early September the week directly preceding the start of following season.
 When the season finale was extended to July, August, or September, most of the summer episodes preceding it were repeats with new episodes that were few and far in between.

 Two DVDs, featuring "memorable cases", were released by the show: the first in 2007, "Judge Judy: Justice Served," and the second in 2008, "Judge Judy: Second To None."